daviderestivo/pi2-gpio-exp/7-segments_display/README_7-segments_display.md

 # "7 Segments display"'s notes

-The 7-segment display, is a seven LEDs (hence its name) arranged in a rectangular fashion as shown below.
+The 7-segment display is a seven LEDs (hence its name) arranged in a rectangular fashion as shown below.
 Each of the seven LEDs is called a segment.
 Both decimal and hex digit can be shown in a 7-segments display.
 In addition to the 7 segments the DP (dot point) is usually present.

 In the below ascii-art the pin layout is shown.